Ill-health and serious ill-health

 A serious ill-health lump sum can be paid subject to the following conditions:

-- a registered medical practitioner must provide the scheme administrator with written evidence stating that the member’s life expectancy is less than a year, before the payment is made.
+- before the payment is made, a registered medical practitioner must provide the scheme administrator with written evidence stating that the member’s life expectancy is less than a year.
 In practice, a declaration that needs to be completed by a registered medical practitioner will normally be included as part of the retirement quote.
 The completed declaration will then need to be reviewed and accepted by the provider to allow the serious ill-health lump sum to be paid.

 - the member must have some lifetime allowance left (even if the serious ill-health lump sum is paid after age 75).

 - for payments made on or after 16 September 2016, the payment must commute all the uncrystallised funds held in an arrangement.
 If part of the arrangement has already been crystallised, the full amount of remaining uncrystallised funds must be commuted.
 If no part of the arrangement has previously been crystallised, all rights under the arrangement must be commuted to pay the serious ill health lump sum.